 Marylebone is the newest of London’s Railway Stations, built by the Great Central Railway in the early 1900’s.
 Despite being built to continental standards and designed for high speeds, it never succeeded in competing with the Midland Line that it largely duplicated.
 Marylebone was designed with expansion in mind, but it was only in the 2000’s that the four platforms were increased to six.

-Built as the gateway to the North, the originally station was a grand statement, entrance was through a Doric arch standing about 70 feet high.
+Built as the gateway to the North, the originally station was a grand statement.
+Entrance was through a Doric arch standing about 70 feet high.
 Sadly 1960’s planners had no regard to history (and the fact the grand structure survived Nazi bombing).
 The arch and station were flattened and replaced by what is London’s ugliest main line station by far.
 Fortunately salvation may be near, as HS2 will require major rebuilding of this 1960’s monstrosity.
 The 18 platforms serve about 40 million passengers travelling to the major cities of Birmingham, Liverpool, Manchester and Glasgow.

 If Victorian company politics hadn’t got in the way of common sense, the station would never have been built.
 Having failed to reach a working agreement with the Great Northern Railway, The Midland Railway had to build their own route to London.
 Not being a company to do things on the cheap, they built what many rate as London’s greatest station.
 When built the arched train shed was the widest in the world, and George Gilbert Scott’s Midland Hotel is a true cathedral of the railway building era.

-Now the home of Eurostar, the station has been sympathetically restored and extended.
+Now the home of Eurostar, the once run down station has been sympathetically restored and extended.
 It seems unimaginable now, that it once faced the same fate as old Euston.
 Fortunately it was saved, helped a lot by John Betjeman the former Poet Laureate of whom there is now a statue on the concourse.

-It’s now used by over 30 million passengers, as well as Eurostar, there are extensive commuter services and the remaining Midland Railway routes to the East Midlands and Sheffield.
+It’s now used by over 30 million passengers.
+As well as Eurostar, there are extensive commuter services and the remaining Midland Railway routes to the East Midlands and Sheffield.

 Of London’s Railway Stations, Kings Cross is arguably the most famous, our most famous named train, the Flying Scotsman traditionally departed at 10:00 am and more recently, it’s the starting point for Hogwarts Express.

-It is used by over 30 million passengers, serving Peterborough, Leeds, Bradford, Newcastle, Edinburgh and Aberdeen as well as commuter services.
+It is used by over 30 million passengers, serving Peterborough, Leeds, Bradford, York, Newcastle, Edinburgh and Aberdeen as well as commuter services.

-It may surprise you, but Liverpool Street serving 65 million passengers a year is well ahead on our list of London’s Railway Stations.
+It may surprise you, but Liverpool Street serving 65 million passengers a year is well ahead on this list of London’s Railway Stations.
 It rates third in the country behind Waterloo and Victoria.
 To the east of the city, it handles mainly commuter traffic and longer distance services to East Anglia as well as the Stansted Express.
-It has 18 main line and good tube connections.
+It has 18 main line platforms and good tube connections.